juanjaragavi/budgetbee/src/content/pages/privacy-policy.md

 **Effective Date:** January 10, 2024
 **Last Updated:** May 24, 2025

-**Top Networks Inc.** ("we", "our" or "us") is committed to protecting your personal information.
+**TopNetworks Inc.** ("we", "our" or "us") is committed to protecting your personal information.
 This Privacy Policy describes how we collect, use and share your data, the security measures we employ, and the rights you have over your personal information.
 We recommend that you read this policy carefully.

 ## 1. Who We Are

-**Top Networks Inc.** operates [budgetbee.co](https://budgetbee.co) ("Platform" or "Site"), a financial information and product recommendation platform.
-Our mission is to provide users with personalized content about financial services and products. **Top Networks Inc.** is incorporated in Panama, with operations in the United States, and we comply with applicable US federal and state regulations to protect your data.
+**TopNetworks Inc.** operates [budgetbee.co](https://budgetbee.co) ("Platform" or "Site"), a financial information and product recommendation platform.
+Our mission is to provide users with personalized content about financial services and products. **TopNetworks Inc.** is incorporated in Panama, with operations in the United States, and we comply with applicable US federal and state regulations to protect your data.

 If you have any questions about this Privacy Policy or how we handle your data, please contact us at [info@topfinanzas.com](mailto:info@topfinanzas.com).